Fees and Payment

 Payments are not accepted at program locations.

-Payment schedules with payment due dates are available at wisconsinyouthcompany.org.
+Payment schedules with payment due dates are available at wisconsinyouthcompany.org, within each program webpage.
 Payment schedules are also sent through the confirmation of program process.
 Parents will receive emailed payment reminders, unless their account is set up for auto-pay.
 Parents may also request invoices be mailed.
 Parents should rely on the payment schedule for payment due dates.

 Year End Statement

-Wisconsin Youth Company works with families to afford our programs.
+Wisconsin Youth Company works with families to access our programs regardless of their ability to pay.
 Tuition assistance is available through the Wisconsin Youth Company Scholarship Fund and through third party funders.
 Registration specialists work with Parents to determine the best form of assistance for each family.
-Families may qualify for third party funding and be eligible for Wisconsin Youth scholarship funds.
+Families may qualify for third party funding and be eligible for Wisconsin Youth Company scholarship funds.

 For more information, please contact our administrative office or visit our website at wisconsinyouthcompany.org.
 The Wisconsin Youth Company Scholarship Fund is made possible in part by our generous supporters.
-If you are interested in donating in order to provide enriching opportunities for children in your community, please visit our website’s Get Involved page.
+If you are interested in donating in order to provide enriching opportunities for children in your community, please visit our website’s Donate Now page.

 Third Party Funding